scammersoftheworld/astrazion/README.md

 BACKGROUND

-AstraZion token is a TRC-20 token launched by NAPOLEON VISPERAS
+AstraZion token is a TRC-20 token launched by NAPOLEON VISPERAS as an Initial Coin Offering set for public listing at Coin Market Cap (https://coinmarketcap.com) and listing in major exchangers such as in Binance, Kucoin, Huobi, eToro, and many more in December 2022.